emard/esp32blesynscan/micropython/README.md

 UART should send someting to motor hardware to get response.
 Motor hardware is otherwise quiet.

+# WiFi Motor Server

+Currently it doesn't work reliable on ESP32S3.
+Multiple retries required to connect.
+Packet loss and timeout too long to be practical (30 seconds). other chips ESP32 and ESP32C3 have not been tried yet.

 # WiFi to USB-Serial Motor Client

 Primary use is for linux.
 Works on Windows and Android too.